frhan/study/Traffic-Trainer/ch-3-The-RVV.md

 - Coasting means that although the vehicle is moving, it's not being driven by the engine.

-- U-turn - pay attention to the fact that the spoiler or bumper does not touch the edge of the pavement.
+- U-turn - pay attention to the fact that the spoiler or bumper does not touch the edge of the pavement

+- driving a brommobiel (mobility car); when the police physically stops you for speeding when driving a snorfiets (light moped), bromfiets (moped) or a brommobiel at a speed of 30 kilometers or more above the maximum speed limit

+-